awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 ## Configuring GTID\-Based Replication for New Read Replicas<a name="mysql-replication-gtid.configuring-new-read-replicas"></a>

-When GTID\-based replication is enabled for an RDS MySQL DB instance, GTID\-based replication is configured automatically for Read Replicas of the DB instance\.
+When GTID\-based replication is enabled for an RDS MySQL DB instance, GTID\-based replication is configured automatically for read replicas of the DB instance\.

-**To enable GTID\-based replication for new Read Replicas**
+**To enable GTID\-based replication for new read replicas**

 1. Make sure that the parameter group associated with the DB instance has the following parameter settings:
    + `gtid_mode` – `ON` or `ON_PERMISSIVE`